 ||From the valley, Longview can be reached by climbing Hog

 Hollow Creek to Hog Hollow.
-(Or starting at Angel Gate for Hog
+(Or starting at Angel Gate trailhead for Hog

 Hollow.)
 Or, you can traverse from the south Maple Hollow trailhead via Woods

-You can arrive at the top of Longview either by climbing Peakview from
+You can arrive at the top of Turkey Road and Peacemaker by climbing Peakview from

-Corner Canyon (the closest trailhead in Corner Canyon is the Peakview trailhead
+Corner Canyon.
+These trails connect to Longview just downhill.
+The closest trailhead in Corner Canyon is the Peakview trailhead

-where the Peakview Trail starts), or by climbing Three
+where the Peakview Trail starts.
+Or you can get there by climbing Three

 Falls from Alpine.